youngjeffrey/unc-projects/README.md

 _Linked List_

 The Linked List was my own written implementation of the doubly linked list.
 It allows for nodes to be easily added and removed from the list with the usage of the Node class to access the next and previous nodes.
+I wrote the LinkedListImpl, everything else was default code written by the instructor.
 To run the program, run LinkedListPlayground and tinker with it as you wish.